 13] Simultaneity in physics can be demonstrated and can be shown to not only be related to the speed of light.

-14] Non-Locality theory addresses the following inexplicable type of phenomena in physics, as follows:
+14] Non-Local (sub quantum mechanics) theory addresses the following inexplicable type of phenomena in physics such as:

 14.1] Consciousness and awareness